The Party commands the gun: History

-Content
+Description

-The Chinese Communist Party upholds the party's absolute control over the military and views the military as a tool for maintaining its political power, and opposes control of the military outside of the party.
+The Chinese Communist Party upholds the party's absolute control over the military and views the military as a tool for maintaining its political power.
+The CCP strongly opposes the nationalization of the military (军队国家化), meaning separating the military from Party leadership.

 The CCP requires the PLA to undergo political education, instilling CCP ideology in its members.
 Additionally, China maintains a political commissar system.
-Regiment-level and higher units maintain CCP committees and political commissars (政治委员 or 政委).
+Regiment-level and higher units maintain CCP committees and political commissars.
 Additionally, battalion-level and company-level units respectively maintain political directors and political instructors.
 The political commissars are officially equal to commanders in status.
 The political commissars are officially responsible for the implementation of party committee decisions, instilling and maintaining party discipline, providing political education, and working with other components of the political work system.
 Political commissars report to higher-level party committees, rather than military commanders.

 Legal basis and implementation

+The absolute control of the CCP over the military is guaranteed by a series of core systems, including: the highest leadership and command of the military is concentrated in the Central Committee of the Party and the Central Military Commission, the military party committee system, the political commissar system, and the political organ system.
+The CCP practices a strict division of power in military affairs between the Politburo and the CMC; no civilian Politburo member is authorized to handle military affairs except for the CMC chairman, while military personnel are forbidden to intervene in civilian affairs.
+The CMC also implements a chairman responsibility system to guarantee the CMC chairman's absolute leadership over the Central Military Commission.

-Article 4 of Chapter 1 of the Regulations on Political Work of the People's Liberation Army stipulates that "The Chinese People's Liberation Army must be placed under the absolute leadership of the Chinese Communist Party.
+Article 21 of the 1997 Law of the People's Republic of China on National Defense states that armed forces of the People's Republic of China are "subject to the leadership of the Chinese Communist Party".
+Article 4 of Chapter 1 of the 2010 Regulations on Political Work of the People's Liberation Army stipulates that "The Chinese People's Liberation Army must be placed under the absolute leadership of the Chinese Communist Party.
 Its highest leadership and command authority belongs to the Central Committee of the Chinese Communist Party and the Central Military Commission."

-The absolute control of the CCP over the military is guaranteed by a series of core systems, including: the highest leadership and command of the military is concentrated in the Central Committee of the Party and the Central Military Commission, the military party committee system, the political commissar system, and the political organ system.